entando/entando-docs/vuepress/docs/next/tutorials/create/ms/run-local.md

         npm install && npm start

-4. When the widget starts, a browser window opens, with the widget URL
+4. When the widget starts, a browser window opens the widget URL

-5. If you’re not logged in, it will redirect you to the login page.
+5. If you’re not logged in, you'll be redirected to the login page

 6. Log in using: